 There are ways to prevent critters from munching on your hydrangeas.
 You can find many different deer and wildlife repellant sprays at your local hardware store or garden centers.
 These sprays typically need to be sprayed frequently because the rain will wash it off.
 These sprays work by giving the plant an unpleasant odor and taste.

-Another method of pest control is by planting deer or rabbit resistant plants near your hydrangeas.
+Another method of hydrangea pest control is by planting deer or rabbit resistant plants near your hydrangeas.
 Critters tend to avoid plants such as astilbe, daylily, and marigolds.
 This type of companion planting can become tricky with hydrangeas because they require shade.
 Astilbe might be your best bet here.

 Aluminum sulfate is readily available, and the best product to use to enhance the blues of your flowers.
 Use a “less is more” approach when applying this to your plants.
 A drench of one tablespoon of aluminum to one gallon of water is the safest application rate.
 If the plant is dry, water before applying this solution.

 This method should only be used twice a year; once in April and once in May.
 Also, make sure you’ve picked a hydrangea variety that can actually produce blue flowers, otherwise you may have unmet expectations!

 If you are wishing to enhance your pinks or reds, using garden lime will be your best tool.
 Apply a powder form of lime to the base of the plant in April and again in October.
 Lime works by raising the pH of the soil which will eventually inhibit the ability of your plant to utilize the aluminum and in turn enhance the pinks and reds of your plant.